European Solar Thermal Industry Federation

 EUROPEAN SOLAR DAYS

-The European Solar Days are a Europe-wide campaign to promote the use of solar energy for production of electricity, heating and cooling.
-What once started in 2002 in Austria as ‘Day of the Sun’, is now a multi-country effort of thousands of local events with organisers ranging from solar equipment manufacturers, to church communities and local governments.
-In 2008, the initiative was taken to the European level and the first European Solar Days took place in 13 European countries with over 4.000 events.
+What started in 2002 in Austria as ‘Day of the Sun’, is now a multi-country effort with thousands of local events involving organisers who range from solar equipment manufacturers, to church communities and local governments.

 Any stakeholder in the solar sector is invited to initiate events that promote the use of solar energy.
 On the Solar Days website (www.solardays.eu) contacts for each participating country are shown.

-The European Solar Days are coordinated by ESTIF in close co-operation with EPIA and supported by 24 organisations at a national and European level.
+The European Solar Days are coordinated by ESTIF in close co-operation with EPIA and supported by 25 organisations at a national and European level.

 Further Information on the European Solar Days is available at: www.solardays.eu